Justifying my Royal Interest

 And the most British of all Brits?
 Their Royal Family.
 There is no out-Britting the Royal Family.
 They are all of the stereotypes rolled into one.
 They are one big aristocratic, tea-drinking, Royal Ascot-attending, pheasant and fox-hunting, third world country-colonising cliche.
 We Irish hate them most of all.
 Right?

-I would quite confidently say that I identify as a socialist.
-I’m the daughter of a man with Irish Republican ideals, after all, so it comes as no surprise.
-I believe church and state should be separated, I think the Bunreacht na hEireann needs a serious overhaul (honestly, Dev?), I despise any kind of classism, discrimination or scapegoating of the working classes, and I believe the rich should be taxed accordingly.
+I would quite confidently say that I identify as a leftie.
+I’m the daughter of a man with Irish nationalist ideals, after all, so it comes as no surprise.
+I believe church and state should be separated, I think the Bunreacht na hEireann needs a serious overhaul (honestly, Dev?)and I despise any kind of classism or social divide.

 Here’s where it gets complicated and I appear to seriously contradict myself: I cannot get enough of the British Royal Family.
 I’ve watched practically every royal documentary on Netflix.
 I’ve binge-watched The Crown.
 I own several royal books, listen to countless royal podcasts, follow dozens of royal Instagram accounts, and I’ve even got a letter from Meghan Markle framed on my wall.